tabularelf/GMLspeak/README.md

 - Enums (would be nice)
 - Self/other support (ideally as arguments, user controllable)
 - with ([Core Catspeak addition](https://github.com/katsaii/catspeak-lang/issues/22))
+- method() support (I have a way of making this work in Catspeak, without also accidentally allowing defining numbers as functions.
+But requires the previous two to be resolved.)

 # Will probably never be added
 - Macros (Doable, but complicates any and all code caches, so won't be a core feature of GMLspeak.
 I may leave a note on how to achieve it.)